Tax Counseling for the Elderly

-- Currently Not Collectible – If you aren’t currently employed or you have another valid reason you can’t pay your tax debt right now, your tax professional can show the IRS that you’re currently not collectible.
-The IRS will then pause collection efforts until you are once again capable of paying back tax debt.
+- Currently Not Collectible – If you aren’t currently employed or you have another valid reason you can’t pay your tax liability right now, your tax professional can show the IRS that you’re currently not collectible.
+The IRS will then pause collection efforts until you are once again capable of paying back tax liability.

 - Tax Audits – If you’re being audited by the IRS, we can help with that process, as well.
 We’ll make sure your rights aren’t violated and that you are treated with respect during this process.